wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 Typical install time is <30 minutes, with the bottleneck usually being installing R devtools abd C compiler, and getting them working together.

+The directories are organized as follows:

+data - FIPS table and data related to social distancing functions - scripts and R functions
+MCSim - files for the Gnu MCSim engine
+MobilityMetrics - analysis of mobility data to generate state-specific prior distributions (see below) model - model definition files (compiled by MCSim to create executable files) priors - prior distribution templates scenarios - scenario templates
+TestRuns - demonstration files

 ## Mobility Data Fits

 Analysis of mobility data is contained in the "MobilityMetrics" directory.
 Mobility data were used to generate state-specific prior distributions for social distancing time-dependence.
 All analyses are in the "Mobility Fits.Rmd" R markdown file.
 Run each "chunk" and it will generate the results in the generated csv files and summary in the Word "docx" file.
 Note that these were run on 2020-06-20, so unless the Sys.Date is changed to that date, the results will be include mobility data since that date in the analysis.